-- Exploring – Is your travel mate a backpacker tours addict or an outsider eager to explore away from the touristic track?
+- Way of exploring – Is your travel mate a backpacker tours addict or an outsider eager to explore away from the touristic track?

 - Party mouse or not – Does the travel mate need party every day and a cohort of other backpackers around?

-- And maybe the most important point: is the travel mate looking for a human experience or rather for someone to share the costs first?
+- Human experience or rather cost sharing?
 There is nothing worse than traveling with someone who doesn’t really want to get to know the other travel mate.

-- About the monies.
+- How to split costs?
 Be on the same page as your travel mate regarding the budget and the way to spend it.
 Shared expenditures are going to be fuel, food and camp fees if you live in a van with your travel partners.

 The most important advice I could give is yet to trust your instinct.
 If you have a good feeling about the travel mate and the road trip, it’s a good start.
 After all, it’s a human adventure, as unpredictable and full of surprises as travelers can be!